fatimagama20/Mathgameproject2/README.md

   1. [Bootstrap5:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
      * Bootstrap was used to assist with the responsiveness and styling of the website.
   2. [Font Awesome:](https://fontawesome.com/)
-     *  Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+     *  Font Awesome is used to add help icon
   3. [Hover:css:](https://ianlunn.github.io/Hover/)
      * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
   4. [jQuery:](https://jquery.com/)